sotsera/sotsera.blazor.toaster/README.md

 # Sotsera.Blazor.Toaster

-A Blazor port of [Toastr.js](https://github.com/CodeSeven/toastr/).
+A Blazor port of [Toastr.js](https://github.com/CodeSeven/toastr/) in pure .Net.
 If there is any credit here it should go to the authors of the original library.

 The sample project has been published [here](https://sotsera.github.io/sotsera.blazor.toaster/).